N0W0RK/TUM_GAD_Tests_SS21/README.md

 To use the tests in your IDE you have to create a symlink to your src folder.

 ### Windows:
+This has to be executed in the command line, run as administrator.
 ```
 $ mklink /J \path\to\repository\tests \path\to\src\tests
 ```